 - THEA105 Production Laboratory.
 One 0.50 credit in the technical aspects of scenic, costume, or lighting design

 - THEA245 Acting I

 - One course in scenic, costume, or lighting design

-- Two courses in dramatic literature, visual literacy, theory, criticism, and/or service learning.
-One of them may be an FYI course.
+- Two courses in dramatic literature, visual literacy, theory, criticism, and/or service-learning.
+One of them may be an FYS course.
 Specialty courses in other departments may fulfill one of the two requirements only if approved by the theater faculty.
-Please consult the section "Courses cross-listed with other Wesleyan departments, colleges, and programs" in the theater handbook.
+Please consult the section "Courses cross-listed with other Wesleyan departments, colleges, and programs" in the Theater Handbook.

 - One credit of THEA427/431/433/435/437, Performance Practice